RodZill4/material-maker/material_maker/doc/node_noise_voronoi.rst

 The **Voronoi** noise node provides three outputs:

-* a greyscale Voronoi noise texture that shows the distance to the feature points.
+* a grayscale Voronoi noise texture that shows the distance to the feature points.

-* a greyscale texture that shows the distance to the closest segment bisector of all feature points pairs.
+* a grayscale texture that shows the distance to the closest segment bisector of all feature points pairs.

 * Fill information for each cell that must be connected to a Fill companion node